datoviz/datoviz/docs/api.md

     DvzVisual* visual,  // the visual
-    uint32_t first,  // the index of the first item to update uint32_t count,  // the number of items to update vec4* ul_lr,  // the tex coordinates of the upper-left and lower-right corners (vec4 u0,v0,u1,v1) int flags,  // the data update flags
+    uint32_t first,  // the index of the first item to update uint32_t count,  // the number of items to update vec4* tl_br,  // the tex coordinates of the top left and bottom right corners (vec4 u0,v0,u1,v1) int flags,  // the data update flags
 )
 ```